-"Entry Total" - The total in kilograms that a lifter submits when entering a competition.
+"Entry Total" - The total in kilograms that an athlete submits when entering a competition.
 Used to apply the 20kg rule.
 Cannot be lower than the National Qualification Total.

-"EWF" - European Weightlifting Federation
+"EWF" - European Weightlifting Federation.

 "Home Nation" - BWL recognises 4 Home Nations in the UK as England, Scotland, Northern Ireland and Wales.
-The Isle of Man, Channel Islands and all Crown Dependencies and British Overseas Territories are considered as part of England.
+The Isle of Man, Channel Islands and all Crown Dependencies are considered as part of England.
 (This definition does not apply to the eligibility of participants for England national events whereby each part of the United Kingdom with its own independent Commonwealth Games association is regarded as a separate entity).